All media properties self-censor, social media can too - Roll Call

 Let’s take Twitter, whose CEO, Jack Dorsey, looks like a modern-day Gandalf with his long goatee and gaunt appearance.
 He had the more unconventional approach to “content moderation.”

 Dorsey said he wants Twitter to move in a direction where users will have more control of the algorithms that decide what they’ll see on their feeds.
-He made a number of suggestions, among which was giving individual users a selection of algorithms to choose from, or at least settings by which to adjust the algorithm — and perhaps letting third party developers make an algorithm suited to your tastes that you could purchase or download and apply to your Twitter feed.
+He made a number of suggestions, among which was giving individual users a selection of algorithms to choose from, or at least settings by which to adjust the algorithm — and perhaps letting third-party developers make an algorithm suited to your tastes that you could purchase or download and apply to your Twitter feed.

-Said Dorsey: “I also believe that having more choice around how algorithms are altering my experience, in creating my experience, is important, so being able to turn off ranking algorithms, being able to choose different ranking algorithms that are found — written — by third-party developers in somewhat of an algorithmic marketplace I think is important, and a future that would excite and energize us.”
+Said Dorsey: “I also believe that having more choice around how algorithms are altering my experience, in creating my experience, is important, so being able to turn off ranking algorithms, being able to choose different ranking algorithms that are found — written — by third-party developers in somewhat of an algorithmic marketplace, I think, is important, and a future that would excite and energize us.”

 Basically, Dorsey wants users to take more control of their feed.
 That is interesting for us journalists and users who are news and opinion junkies.
 I loved Twitter in the early years because it was so diverse in the people who were on it.
 I could follow liberals, conservatives, independents, iconoclasts of all stripes, getting a wide variety of opinions on a wide variety of subjects.
 It was like dining on a buffet of different and provocative dishes.

-Or, I could hone in on a particular expertise.
+Or, I could home in on a particular expertise.

 For example, I have an interest in Iran as a foreign policy topic.
-The Islamic Republic is a large, industrious, well-educated country with a fascinating history currently ruled by leaders far less interesting than its people.
-In Twitter’s early times I could follow a wide variety of U.S. experts on Iran and get a picture of the wide variety of approaches the U.S. could take toward Tehran.
+The Islamic republic is a large, industrious, well-educated country with a fascinating history, currently ruled by leaders far less interesting than its people.
+In Twitter’s early times, I could follow a wide variety of U.S. experts on Iran and get a picture of the wide range of approaches the U.S. could take toward Tehran.

 But as time has gone on, Twitter has become less interesting.
 The algorithms too often work to send you content that is too similar to tweets and stories you have already clicked on.
 It becomes repetitive.